openethereum/openethereum.github.io/Accounts,-Wallets,-Vaults.md

 ![accounts-0](images/accounts-0.png)

-To create an account with the [[Parity Wallet]], open the _Accounts_ tab, click the `+ACCOUNT` button, and follow the instructions.
+To create an account with the [Parity Wallet](Parity-Wallet), open the _Accounts_ tab, click the `+ACCOUNT` button, and follow the instructions.
 Make sure to write down your recovery phrase in a secure location and to create [backups](Backing-up-&-Restoring) of your private key after account creation.

 ### Wallets